gofynd/fdk-client-golang/documentation/APPLICATION.md

 List all the products associated with a brand, collection or category in a random order.
-If successful, returns a paginated list of products specified in `HomeListingResponse`

 *Success Response:*

-List of Products.
-See example below or refer `HomeListingResponse` for details
+Success.
+Returns a paginated list of products.
+Check the example shown below or refer `HomeListingResponse` for more details.

 Schema: `HomeListingResponse`